-51. The Headteacher or Head of School is responsible for:
+51. The Headteacher is responsible for:

-- the overall internal management of the procedures; - Identifying who will consider complaints at Stage 2 of the procedure, or escalating the complaint to the Chief Executive where appropriate; - ensuring that the procedures are monitored and reviewed and reports made to the Local Governing Body and / or Board of Trustees as appropriate.
+• the overall internal management of the procedures;

+- Identifying who will consider complaints at Stage 2 of the procedure, or escalating the complaint to the Chief Executive where appropriate; - ensuring that the procedures are monitored and reviewed and reports made to the Local Governing Body and / or Board of Trustees as appropriate.

-PA to Headteacher or Head of School
+PA to Headteacher